The Fall of Ancient Babylon

-This prophecy uttered in the 6th century BC tells us that the ancient city of Babylon would become a total desolation and nothing would live there anymore ever again.
+This prophecy uttered in the 6th century BCE seems to be telling us that the ancient city of Babylon would become a total desolation and nothing would live there anymore ever again.
 When did this happen?

 It did not happen all at once, over night.
 It happened over a long span of time.
-It began with the invasion of the Medes-Persians from THE NORTH according to Yaram-Ya'oh 50:9 and 51:11.
+It began with the invasion of the Medes-Persians.

 Here is the chronology: